 The Food and Drug Administration (FDA) defines extended cycles as “any sterilization cycle that includes specifications that deviate from those found on commonly used, FDA-cleared sterilizers, and for which there are limited or no FDA-cleared sterilization accessories.
 Extended cycles typically include longer exposure times and/or higher or intermediate temperatures, which may also deviate from more conventional sterilization cycles.”1

-Extended steam sterilization cycles pose a challenge for healthcare facilities because if the cycle exposure time is extended, the spores in a biological indicator (BI) will be killed before the additional exposure time has begun.
-Simply said, once a 4-minute BI is dead, it stops monitoring the sterilization cycle and therefore cannot be used to monitor a 10-minute cycle, for example.
-Because of this, standard BIs and BI challenge packs provide no assurance of lethality for the additional exposure time of an extended cycle.
+Extended steam sterilization cycles pose a challenge for healthcare facilities because for example, with a biological indicator, if the cycle exposure time is extended, the spores will be killed before the additional exposure time has begun.
+Simply said, once a 4-minute BI is dead, it stops monitoring the sterilization cycle and therefore cannot be used to monitor a 10-minute cycle.
+Because of this, sterility assurance products not validated for specific extended cycles will provide no assurance of lethality for the additional exposure time.

 Extended cycles pose a risk to Sterile Processing Departments if they are not using validated sterility assurance products for those cycles.
 So how can your department work to mitigate this risk?
 Your facility could choose to not use devices that have extended cycles in their Instructions for Use (IFUs) – but this is not a likely option.
 Instead, facilities need to develop appropriate policies and procedures, for monitoring extended cycles.